mobook/MO-book/notebooks/appendix/pyomo-style-guide.md

 * Post-processing and analysis of solution data
 * Model testing and validation

 Subsequent deployment of Pyomo model will omit the development and validation steps, but may integrate the remaining elements into existing application workflows.
-This style guide supports development and deployment workflows by emphasizing modularity and clean interfaces between successive steps.
+This style guide supports development and deployment workflows by emphasizing modularity and clean interfaces between successive stages in the standard Pyomo workflow.

 ## Coding Conventions